Councillors are not paid a salary, but they are entitled to allowances and expenses to cover some of the cost of carrying out their public duties.

-Councillors are responsible for making decisions on behalf of the local community about local services and budgets, including the level of the council tax set by the district council.
+Councillors are responsible for making decisions on behalf of the community about local services and budgets, including the level of council tax set by the district council.

 All councillors abide by a code of conduct, part of which requires them to declare any financial interests, gifts or hospitality that could influence any decisions they make.

 Councillors must enter on a public register all their financial and other outside interests.
-They must also declare their interest in any item to be debated in council or committee.
-The rules on what councillors may claim in expenses and allowances are set by an independent panel.
+They must also declare their interests in any item to be debated in council or committee.

 All councils publish their members' allowance scheme annually.